T-Shirt Printing / Screen Printing

 In cases where you cannot provide the artwork in an editable print ready format, our team of designers can assist you in the re-design the artwork at an additional cost of R 450.00 (Excl.
 VAT) per hour.
 The editable artwork will remain your property and can always be re-used, even at different printing companies.

-VIDEO FLEX PRINTING ON T-SHIRTS
+VIDEO FLEX PRINTING FOR PERSONALISED T-SHIRTS

 This heat transfer process starts when you digitally print in full colour on a plastic-like vinyl material that is cut into any shape and then transferred to a surface by a heat press.
 With the heat transfer process, the transfer sheet is pressed at 180°C to 200°C. This is done at a pressure of 1.6 bars.